bozho/console/README.md

           "Close All Tabs to the Left"
           "Close All Tabs to the Right"
         + Right click on tabs: selects the tab and displays a popup menu.
+        + New cusrsor that mimics the Windows console's one.
         * Fix problem with dead chars sent to multiple consoles.

 Changes in 1.08.0 (28 Sep 2013)